-The Netherlands has reduced its prison population to such a degree that it’s now turning old prisons into socially useful buildings, such as schools and refugee centres.
+The Netherlands is reducing its prison population so much that it’s converting old prisons into social buildings, such as schools and refugee centres.
 What went right?

-Avast X-shaped building marks the spot on an Amsterdam map that has brought a decade-long search to a close.
+A huge X-shaped building marks the spot in Amsterdam that has brought a decade-long problem to a close for a Dutch school.

-Spread across three maxed-out campuses, with almost 1,000 students on roll, the British School of Amsterdam had struggled to keep up with the capital’s growing demand for international education.
-That was until it found the striking 14,000m2 property, which it moved into in April.
+Across three campuses bursting at the seams, with almost 1,000 students on file, the British School of Amsterdam was struggling to keep up with the capital’s growing demand for private education.
+That was until it found the striking 14,000m2 old prison, which it moved into in April.

-The site had many advantages, not least its security, because − until recently – it had in fact been a prison.
-What is now the school’s freshly painted theatre with shiny chestnut-coloured beams was, until 2013, the prison chapel.
-And the mirrored dome at the building’s heart was a way to survey the four corridors branching out from it.
+The site had many advantages, not least its security, because − it used to house the capital’s most dangerous.
+What is now the school’s latest theatre with shiny chestnut-coloured beams and a raised platform, was, until 2013, the prison chapel.

 “We’ve kept the wings.
-They just worked really well for each of the school sections,” explains the school’s communication manager Lisa Harrison, who says the cheerful atmosphere in the building “surprises everyone”.
+They just worked really well for each of the school sections,” explains the school’s communication manager Lisa Harrison, who says the bright atmosphere in the building “surprises everyone”.

-It is the latest example of prison buildings in the Netherlands being repurposed, often in socially useful ways.
-Just 20km away, in Haarlem, the former De Koepel prison is being converted into a multi-purpose site to include student accommodation and social housing – answering a national shortage of both.
+It is just the latest example of old prison buildings in the Netherlands being repurposed, often in socially friendly ways.
+Just 20km away, in Haarlem, the former De Koepel prison was converted for student accommodation and social housing – answering a national shortage of both.

-Meanwhile in the province of Drenthe, the National Prison Museum, housed since 2005 in a former penal colony, aims to open up a nuanced conversation on crime and punishment, as well as sharing its gruesome history.
+Meanwhile in the province of Drenthe, the National Prison Museum, housed since 2005 in a former penal colony, is now sparking conversation on crime and punishment, as well as sharing its gruesome history.

-Quirkier uses have also been found.
-Utrecht’s Wolvenplein created a city beach within the steep walls of its exercise yard, while − before its demolition − Amsterdam’s Bijlmerbajes provided employment for some of the asylum seekers temporarily housed there, by converting 15 cells into a Syrian hammam.
+Other amazing uses have also been found.
+Amsterdam’s Bijlmerbajes – before its demoliton – provided shelter and employment for some of the asylum seekers temporarily housed there.

-Reeling from the Nazi occupation during the second world war, the Netherlands had “a strong sense of the dangers of an overbearing state and the horrors of imprisonment”, explains Francis Pakes, a Dutch national and professor of criminology at the University of Portsmouth.
-This meant that prison sentences were used more sparingly than before the war, and detainees were usually treated with greater humanity.
+Remembering the horrors of Nazi occupation during the second world war, the Netherlands had “a strong sense of the dangers of an overbearing state and the horrors of imprisonment”, explains Francis Pakes, a Dutch national and professor of criminology at the University of Portsmouth.
+Detainees are treated with greater humanity for rehabilitation and prison sentences are used more sparingly than before the war.

 “In the UK, to be tough on crime is framed as a solution against a threat of disorder,” says Pakes.
 “Whereas in the Netherlands [historically], crime was just something the system had to respond to.”
-The decriminalisation of soft drug use and sex work (in 1976 and 2000 respectively) reflects this pragmatic approach, while investment in youth intervention schemes, electronic tagging, and residential care for offenders with addictions and mental health problems has promoted rehabilitation and minimised prison time.
+The decriminalisation of soft drug use and sex work (in 1976 and 2000 respectively) reflects this humanised approach, while focus on youth intervention schemes and residential care for offenders with addictions and mental health problems has promoted a healthier society for all.

 “In the Netherlands [compared to the UK], the prisons are − by and large − better maintained, better staffed, more spacious and more decent places,” explains Pakes.
-These are all factors that, studies have shown, make offenders’ successful reintegration into mainstream society more likely.
+These are all factors that, studies have proven, help offenders’ successful reintegrate into society.

 The prison-based model of justice may have served its time, believes Pakes.
 “What you find in the Netherlands when you talk to senior police officers, prosecutors or judges, is that very few people have anything positive to say about the effect of imprisonment,” he says.
 “Nobody really believes it works.